autolab/Autolab-CLI/README.md

 ### Build Instructions

-We've written an install script that has been tested on Ubuntu 14.04.
-You can run it by executing `./install/install.sh`

-If you'd rather install manually, the install script just performs the following:

 This project uses CMake.
-To build:
+On Linux, it generates Makefiles for the project, which can then be used by the `make` command to perform regular incremental builds.

+#### Quick Build & Install Script for Bash Users

+We've written an install script that builds the entire project, installs the binary to your system, and installs the bash autocompletion script.
+You can run it by executing `./install/install.sh`.
+It needs sudo access in order to copy files to protected directories (details below)

+#### Manual Build and Install

 1. create 'build' directory under project root directory.
 2. cd into 'build', run `cmake ..`.